Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 Other prominent public health experts have been raising this issue in recent days.
 Wearing a mask is "an additional layer of protection for those who have to go out," former FDA Commissioner Scott Gottlieb told NPR in an interview.
 It's a step you can take — on top of washing your hands and avoiding gatherings.

-In a paper outlining a road map to reopen the country, Gottlieb argues the public should be encouraged to wear masks during this current period of social distancing, for the common good.
+In a paper outlining a road map to reopen the country, Gottlieb argues that the public should be encouraged to wear masks during this current period of social distancing, for the common good.

-"Face masks will be most effective at slowing the spread of SARS-CoV-2 if they are widely used, because they may help prevent people who are asymptomatically infected from transmitting the disease unknowingly," Gottieb wrote.
-Gottlieb points to South Korea and Hong Kong – two places that were shown to manage their outbreaks successfully, where face masks are used widely.
+"Face masks will be most effective at slowing the spread of SARS-CoV-2 if they are widely used, because they may help prevent people who are asymptomatically infected from transmitting the disease unknowingly," Gottlieb wrote.
+Gottlieb points to South Korea and Hong Kong — two places that were shown to manage their outbreaks successfully and where face masks are used widely.

 A prominent public health leader in China also argues for widespread use of masks in public.
-The director general of the Chinese Center for Disease Control and Prevention, George Gao told Science that the U.S. and Europe are making a "big mistake" by not wearing masks during this pandemic.
+The director general of the Chinese Center for Disease Control and Prevention, George Gao, told Science that the U.S. and Europe are making a "big mistake" with people not wearing masks during this pandemic.
 Specifically, he says, mask use helps tamp down the risk presented by people who may be infected but aren't yet showing symptoms.

 If those people wear masks, "it can prevent droplets that carry the virus from escaping and infecting others," Gao told Science.

-The argument for broadening the use of face masks is based on what science has learned about asymptomatic spread during this pandemic.
+The argument for broadening the use of face masks is based on what scientists have learned about asymptomatic spread during this pandemic.

-It turns out many people who are infected with the virus have no symptoms – or only mild symptoms.
+It turns out that many people who are infected with the virus have no symptoms — or only mild symptoms.

-What this means is, there's no good way to know who's infected.
-For an individual trying to be responsible when you go out in public, you may not even know if you're sick and may be inadvertently shedding the virus every time you talk with someone, like a grocery store clerk.
+What this means is that there's no good way to know who's infected.
+If you're trying to be responsible when you go out in public, you may not even know that you're sick and may be inadvertently shedding the virus every time you talk with someone, such as a grocery store clerk.

-"If these asymptomatic people could wear face masks then it could be helpful to reduce the transmission in the community," says Elaine Shuo Feng, infectious disease epidemiology researcher at Oxford Vaccine Group, University of Oxford.
+"If these asymptomatic people could wear face masks, then it could be helpful to reduce the transmission in the community," says Elaine Shuo Feng, an infectious disease epidemiology researcher at the Oxford Vaccine Group at the University of Oxford.

-Given the reality of asymptomatic spread, masks may be a good socially-responsible insurance policy, Gottlieb argues. "[Wearing masks] protects other people from getting sick from you," he says.
+Given the reality of asymptomatic spread, masks may be a good socially responsible insurance policy, Gottlieb argues. "[Wearing masks] protects other people from getting sick from you," he says.

-But there is still a big concern about mask shortages in the U.S. A survey released Friday from the U.S. Conference of Mayors, finds that about 92% of 213 cities did not have an adequate supply of face masks for first responders and medical personnel.
+But there is still a big concern about mask shortages in the United States.
+A survey released Friday from the U.S. Conference of Mayors finds that about 92% of 213 cities did not have an adequate supply of face masks for first responders and medical personnel.

 At this point, experts emphasize that the general public needs to leave the supply of N95 medical masks to health care workers who are at risk every day when they go to work.

-And supplies are also tight for surgical masks, the cotton masks used everywhere from dentists offices to nail salons or even hand-crafted.
+And supplies are also tight for surgical masks, the cotton masks used everywhere from dentists offices to nail salons and that are even handcrafted.

 "We need to be very mindful that the supply chain for masks is extremely limited right now," Gottlieb says.
 "So you really don't want to pull any kind of medical masks out of the system."

 Where does that leave us?
-Some research has shown that cotton t-shirt material and tea towels might help block respiratory droplets emitting from sick people, even if the effect is minimal.
+Some research has shown that cotton T-shirt material and tea towels might help block respiratory droplets emitting from sick people, even if the effect is minimal.

-"Home-made masks, shawls, scarves and anything that you can conjure up at home might well be a good idea," says Schaffner.
+"Homemade masks, shawls, scarves and anything that you can conjure up at home might well be a good idea," says Schaffner.
 "It's not clear that it's going to give a lot of protection, but every little bit of protection would help."

 But experts say homemade masks may not be effective if not constructed and handled properly.